TassianaMilka/Course/Alura/Java e Spring Framework G7 - ONE/ Java: persistência de dados e consultas com Spring Data JPA/README.md

 There were six stages.

-The principals
+# The principals

-1.Spring boot on Ide.
+1.Interconnection with the Database.

 # Espanõl

+# Java: persistencia de datos y consultas con Spring Data JPA

 # Preguntas